Janice R. Bellace

-Janice R. Bellace is a Professor Emeritus of Legal Studies & Business Ethics at the Wharton School of Business.
+Janice R. Bellace is a Professor Emeritus of Legal Studies & Business Ethics at the Wharton School at the University of Pennsylvania.
 She held the Samuel Blank Chair in Legal Studies from 1996 until 2018.
 She is the author of numerous academic books, chapters, articles and papers; her research interests are in the field of labor and employment law, particularly international labor law.

 Education

-Bellace received her B.A. and J.D. from the University of Pennsylvania (in 1971 and 1974 respectively) and holds a M.Sc. in Industrial Relations from the London School of Economics, which she attended as a Thouron Scholar.
+Bellace received her B.A. and J.D. from the University of Pennsylvania in 1971 and 1974, respectively, and holds a M.Sc. in Industrial Relations from the London School of Economics, which she attended as a Thouron Scholar.

 Academic career

 Bellace returned to Penn in 1977 to begin her academic career.
 Since that time she has held multiple positions in the school.
 She became Vice Dean for the Undergraduate Division of Wharton in 1990 and Deputy Dean in 1994.
 In 1999, after stepping down as Deputy Dean she spent time in Singapore and became the founding president of the Singapore Management University.
 Following her sabbatical she returned to Penn and became the Associate Provost of the university in 2004 and Deputy Provost from 2006 to 2007.
 She held the position of Director of the Huntsman Program in International Studies and Business from 2001 to 2015, and subsequently became Director of the Tanoto Initiative, an initiative of the Tanoto Foundation, in 2016.